IkBenDeSjaak/Quizzer/docs/client-state-overview.md

 Here you can find an overview of the states that the application should keep in it's (Redux) store.

 ## Quizmaster app
- - teams
- - question (ids) that are done
+ - array of finished questions
+ - array of team names
- - approved answers
+ - array of approved answers
- - round amount
- - question amount
- - categories chosen
- - teams approved
+ - array of teams that have answered
+ - current round

 ## Scoreboard app
+ - team object with names & score
- - team answers
+ - array of team answers
- - question amount
- - round amount
+ - array of approved answered
- - teams
+ - array of teams that have answered
+ - current question+answer

 ## Teams app
- - points obtained
- - question is answered
- - question amount
- - round amount
  - team name
+ - current question
+ - submitted answer